-- the key points, including considered alternatives, key risks and challenges of the proposal; and - the impact the proposal may have on customers and other internal/external stakeholders: it should explain how the customers' and other stakeholders'

-interests have been taken into account in the consideration of the proposal, including what the estimated stakeholder impact will be.
+- the key points, including considered alternatives, key risks and challenges of the proposal; and - the impact the proposal may have on customers and other internal/external stakeholders: it should explain how the customers' and other stakeholders' interests have been taken into account in the consideration of the proposal, including what the estimated stakeholder impact will be.

 As a bank, we have an opportunity and responsibility to finance and facilitate the shift to a more sustainable society, whether by supporting our customers in their own transition to becoming more sustainable and financially healthy or by financing sustainable projects.
 Through our sustainability approach, we want to ultimately contribute to society's transition to be more sustainable.
-The importance ING attaches to this is also reflected in ING Bank's governance of its Sustainability Department, which has a direct reporting line to the Management Board Banking.
+The importance ING Bank attaches to this is also reflected in ING Bank's governance of its Sustainability Department, which has a direct reporting line to the Management Board Banking.

 Stakeholder engagement has always been an important element of ING's overall strategy.
-We continuously listen to different stakeholders, the most important of which are customers, employees, supervisors, shareholders, NGOs, government(s) and citizens.
+We continuously listen to different stakeholders.
 We actively seek and provide feedback to our stakeholders on different issues by engaging in constructive dialogues, for example during investor days, roadshows and meetings with regulators.
-Further information on how we engage with stakeholders can be found on ing.com.
+Further information on how we engage with stakeholders can be found on inq.com.

-To improve as an organisation, ING needs to identify, understand and balance the most important topics for its stakeholders and know how these relate to the actions and decisions that ING takes.
-The results of our regular materiality assessment guide ING in its strategic decision-making, stakeholder engagement agenda and reporting framework.
-Further information on how ING's materiality analyses are performed can be found on ing.com.
+To improve as an organisation, ING Bank needs to identify, understand and balance the most important topics for its stakeholders and know how these relate to the actions and decisions that ING takes.
+The results of our regular materiality assessment guide ING Bank in its strategic decision-making, stakeholder engagement agenda and reporting framework.
+Further information on how ING Bank's materiality analyses are performed can be found on ing.com.